By Mayo Clinic Staff

 - Look for a connection to something beyond yourself.
 Having a strong faith or a sense of something greater than yourself helps many people cope with cancer.

-Things that have been shown to reduce the risk of recurrent breast cancer are:
+Treatments that have been linked to a reduced risk of breast cancer recurrence include:

 - Radiation therapy.
 Women who've had a breast-sparing operation to treat their breast cancer and those who had a large tumor or inflammatory breast cancer have a lower chance of the cancer recurring if they're treated with radiation therapy.

-- Healthy weight.
-Maintaining a healthy weight for your age and height may help decrease the risk of recurrent breast cancer.
+- Maintaining a healthy weight.
+Maintaining a healthy weight may help decrease the risk of recurrent breast cancer.